 Before connecting wiring cables to terminals, remove any surface oxides from the cable ends with a wire brush.
+All power cables should enter the switch next to transfer mechanism terminals.
 If ALUMINUM conductors are used, apply corrosion inhibitor to conductors.
-Tighten terminal lugs to the torque values on "Utility Service Disconnect Circuit Breaker", and on the decal located on the inside of the door.
+Tighten terminal lugs to the torque values as noted on the decal located on the inside of the door.
 After tightening terminal lugs, carefully wipe away any excess corrosion inhibitor.